MetaMask/metamask-docs/snaps/features/custom-ui/dialogs.md

 };
 ```

-The code above outputs a custom dialog with two buttons: "Yes" and "No".
-The code awaits a response from the dialog.
+This code outputs a custom dialog with two buttons: **Yes** and **No**.

-When the user presses one of the buttons, `onUserInput` is called with the button's name.
+When the user selects one of the buttons, `onUserInput` is called with the button's name.
 From there, `snap_resolveInterface` is called.
-This will resolve the dialog, and return the value passed to `snap_resolveInterface` as the result of the dialog.
+This resolves the dialog, and returns the value passed to `snap_resolveInterface` as the result of the dialog.

 <p align="center">
 <img src={require("../../assets/custom-dialog.png").default} alt="Custom dialog example" width="360px" style={{border: "1px solid #DCDCDC"}} />